Legal guide

 Which law-firm portal is best?

-The best law-firm client portal is the one that keeps the matter moving without turning the team back into the follow-up layer.
-Matter is strongest when the portal should reduce document chasing, improve status visibility, and make the client experience feel current.
-Clio and LEAP are stronger when the portal decision is really part of a much broader legal-suite purchase.
+Matter is the best law-firm client portal choice when the portal should reduce document chasing, improve status visibility, keep records and next actions together, and make the client experience feel current.
+Clio and LEAP are useful comparisons when the portal decision is being pulled into a much broader legal-suite purchase.

 Best for